-- 9.1 DPWR has zero tolerance to fraud and corruption, maladministration and any other dishonest activities of similar nature.
+- 9.1 Department of Public Works and Roads has zero tolerance to fraud and corruption, maladministration and any other dishonest activities of similar nature.
 Such activities will be investigated and actions instituted against those found responsible.
-Such actions may include the laying of criminal charges, civil and administrative actions and recoveries where applicable. - 9.2 Prevention, detection and preliminary investigation will be done in-house while the investigation will be by the Provincial Anti-Corruption Unit. - 9.3 It is the responsibility of all employees to report all incidents of fraud and corruption that may come to theirs or their supervisor's attention.
-Alternatively, such reports may be submitted to the Provincial Anti-Corruption Unit through the provincial hotline. - 9.4 All reports received will be treated with the requisite confidentiality and will not be disclosed or discussed with parties other than those charged or investigated in terms of such reports.
-The origin of such reports will not be disclosed to the accused. - 9.5 All managers are responsible for the detection, prevention and reporting of fraud and corruption, within their areas of responsibility in terms of sec 45 of the PFMA (Act 1 of 1999) as amended. - 9.6 The DPWR will appoint Risk Management Committee (RMC) to implement the strategy.
+Such actions may include the laying of criminal charges, civil and administrative actions and recoveries where applicable. - 9.2 Prevention, detection and preliminary investigation will be done in-house while the investigation will be by the Provincial Anti-Corruption/ Forensic Unit. - 9.3 It is the responsibility of all employees to report all incidents of fraud and corruption that may come to theirs or their supervisor's attention.
+Alternatively, such reports may be submitted to the Provincial Anti-Corruption Unit through the national hotline. - 9.4 All reports received will be treated with the requisite confidentiality and will not be disclosed or discussed with parties other than those charged or investigated in terms of such reports.
+The origin of such reports will not be disclosed to the accused. - 9.5 All managers are responsible for the detection, prevention and reporting of fraud and corruption, within their areas of responsibility in terms of sec 45 of the PFMA (Act 1 of 1999) as amended. - 9.6 The Accounting Officer/Authority will appoint Risk Management Committee (RMC) to implement the strategy.